SerJosh/larry-s-logbook/README.md

 ## Deployment

-The application has been deployed using [Heroku](https://id.heroku.com/) by following these steps:
+The project has been deployed using [Heroku](https://id.heroku.com/) by following these steps:

 [Heroku](https://id.heroku.com/) was used to deploy the application.